Kerr says Durant could play in NBA Finals on one practice | Malay Mail

 Sunday’s second game of the Warriors’ best-of-seven championship series against Toronto marks the seventh consecutive playoff game Durant has missed after sparking Golden State to the past two NBA crowns.

-Since the Warriors won’t practice today as they travel back to California — where they host games three and four on Wednesday and Friday in Oakland — Durant would only have one practice opportunity tomorrow before game three.
+Since the Warriors won’t practice Monday as they travel back to California — where they host games three and four today and Friday in Oakland — Durant would only have one practice opportunity yesterday before game three.

 Durant is the Warriors’ top scorer in the playoffs with 34,2 points a game.